LLNL/RAJA/docs/sphinx/user_guide/tutorial/view_layout.rst

 Next, we permute the striding order for the two-dimensional example:

 .. literalinclude:: ../../../../exercises/view-layout_solution.cpp
-   :start-after: _perm_view2D_start
+   :start-after: _perm_2D_start
-   :end-before: _perm_view2D_end
+   :end-before: _perm_2D_end
    :language: C++

-Read from right to left, the permutation '{1, 0}' specifies that the first index 'i' is stride-1 and the second index 'j' has stride equal to the extent of the first Layout dimension 'Nx'.
+Read from right to left, the permutation '{1, 0}' specifies that the first (zero) index 'i' is stride-1 and the second index (one) 'j' has stride equal to the extent of the first Layout dimension 'Nx'.
 This is evident in the for-loop ordering.

 Here is the three-dimensional case, where we have reversed the striding order using the permutation '{2, 1, 0}':